Mobile phone provider reviews

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

-In its latest report, covering the fourth quarter of 2017 (October to December), EE generated a low level of complaints – four per 100,000.
-That's well below the level of complaints generated by BT Mobile and Vodafone (11 per 100,000), but can't match Tesco Mobile's extremely low rate (1 per 100,000 customers).
+In its latest report, covering the third quarter of 2019 (July to September), EE generated a low level of complaints – two per 100,000 customers.
+That's well below the level of complaints generated by Vodafone and Virgin Mobile (seven per 100,000), but can't match Tesco Mobile, which had only one complaint per 100,000 customers.